Buy a tape or ruler that has both metric and American measurements.

 Use 1 1/2" self-drilling hex head screws.
 You can use an attachment on your electric drill to make quick work of these.

 I've found that Bass mallets from American Drum (P31) or the natural rubber Walt Hampton signature mallets (P32) get the best sound from the bass marimba.
 Medium rubber mallets (P12) from American Drum do quite well on the 3 1/2 octave marimba and the mini's.
 For the upper registers and smaller mini's, get the hard rubber mallets (P13) from American Drum.
+Tom Bourne Mallets are equally good and more authentic to the Marimba playing styles of Zimbabwean mallet music.
 All of these are reasonably priced.

 If a marimba or xylophone bar is out of tune it is not difficult to restore it to the correct pitch.
 Chiselling or rasping (or even sawing) under the middle of a tone-bar will deepen its pitch.
 Removing wood from the ends will raise the pitch.
 If the bars are cracked or split, they will need to be replaced.
 If your marimba has bars suspended on rope, make sure the rope is not sitting on the wood frame.
 Tighten the rope if necessary.